On threefold canonical thresholds: introduction

 The article is organized as follows.
 In section 2, we fix some notations.
 We study the cases over smooth point, $cA$, $cA/2$, $cD$, $cD/2$ respectively in section 3-7 respectively.
 The main theorem then follows from the studies of these cases.
 In the last section 8, we list a few related questions that could be interesting topics for further investigation.

 {\bf Acknowledgement.} The author was partially supported by NCTS and MOST of Taiwan.
 He expresses his gratitude to Professor Jungkai Alfred Chen for extensive help and invaluable discussion and suggestions.
-He would like to thank Professor Atsushi Ito for the useful information of finiteness properties of the semi-group $\mathbb{Z}^n_{\ge 0}$.
+He would like to thank Professor Atsushi Ito for the useful information of finiteness properties of the semi-group $\mathbb{Z}^n_{\ge 0}$ (in \cite{Khov}).
+He is grateful to the anonymous referees for very helpful comments, corrections and modifications.